 Programmatic writings, theatrical works by dedicated architects and avant-garde theatre artists, as well as technical innovations such as the introduction of electrical light in theatres encouraged experiments with the space used as the stage.
 Friedrich Kiesler’s model for a arena stage, or Hans Fritz’s idea to build an abstract stage set from cubes and other geometric forms are examples of attempts to add a new dimension and give a new direction to the building of theatres and stages.

 The selected models on show here not only serve as examples illustrating some of the formal criteria of theatre spaces they also document the different possibilities of how the audience can face the stage.
-This helps explain how the type of stage selected changes and affects the type of performance the audience witnesses – from simultaneous acting to acting in the front of stage to using the whole space of stage.
+This helps to explain how the type of stage selected changes and affects the type of performance the audience witnesses – from acting on simultaneous stages or the forestage to using the whole space of stage.